 We compare the ADE and FDE scores of our predicted trajectories with prior methods in Table I and show qualitative results in the supplementary material.
-We compare with several SOTA trajectory prediction methods and reduce the average RMSE by approximately 75% with respect to the next best method (GRIP).
+We compare with several SOTA trajectory prediction methods and reduce the average RMSE by at least 75% with respect to the next best method (GRIP).

-Ablation Study of Stream 1 (S1 Only) vs. Both Streams (S1 + S2): To highlight the benefit of the spectral cluster regularization on long-term prediction, we remove the second stream and only train the LSTM encoder-decoder model (Stream 1) with the original loss function (equation 5).
-Our results (Table I, last four columns) show that regularizing stream 1 reduces the FDE by up to 70%.
-This is as expected since stream 1 does not take into account neighbor information.
-Therefore, it should also be noted that stream 1 performs poorly in dense scenarios but rather well in sparse scenarios.
-This is evident from Table I where stream 1 outperforms comparison methods on the sparse NGSIM dataset with ADE less than 1m.
+Ablation Study of Stream 1 vs. Both Streams: To highlight the benefit of the spectral cluster regularization on long-term prediction, we remove the second stream and only train the LSTM encoder-decoder model (Stream 1) with the original loss function (equation 5).
+Our results (Table I, last four columns) show that regularizing stream 1 reduces